jenkinsci/bridge-method-injector/README.md

 Add the following dependency in your POM.
-(This dependency is not needed at runtime, but it is necessary for compilation of source code that transitively depend on this, so it is the simplest to just treat this like a regular library dependency)
+(This dependency is not needed at runtime, but it is necessary for compilation of source code that transitively depend on this, so it is the simplest to just treat this like a regular library dependency.
+Alternatively declare it as `<optional>true</optional>` to prevent it from being present at runtime.)

 ```xml
 <dependency>